George H.W. Bush hospitalized following wife's funeral - WDEF

 In 2015, the AP writes that Mr. Bush was hospitalized in Maine after falling at home and breaking a bone in his neck — and in December 2014 for about a week for shortness of breath.
 His Christmas holiday in 2012 was spent in intensive care for a bronchitis-related cough and other issues.

 Mr. Bush was born June 12, 1924, in Milton, Massachusetts.
-He served as command in chief from 1989 to 1993, served as a congressman, CIA director and Ronald Reagan’s vice president.
+He served as commander in chief from 1989 to 1993, served as a congressman, CIA director and Ronald Reagan’s vice president.

 Getty